 Welcome to the Cal State LA Political Science Department!
 This is a place for those who wish to study government, politics, and power.
 We examine how individuals and groups make decisions, seek influence, and interact with one another in different political systems.
 Political science encompasses a wide range of subfields, including comparative politics, international relations, political theory, and public administration.
-The knowledge we provide helps students to understand and change the world, and prepare for careers in many different fields.
+The knowledge we provide helps students understand and change the world -- to preserve the best in politics and overcome the worst -- and prepare for careers in many different fields.

 The department offers three degree programs.
 The Bachelor of Arts provides a thorough overview of the main parts of the discipline, with specialization possible in the subfields of Global Politics, Prelegal Studies, or Public Administration (minors are also offered in these areas).
 The Master of Arts provides more intensive and advanced instruction in political science, while the Master of Public Administration concentrates on core topics in the management of the public sector.